earth-env-data-science/earth-env-data-science-book/src/lectures/environment/python_environments.md

 Fortunately, the problem is solved completely by using a Python _distribution_ and / or a Python _package manager_ (described in detail below).

-The only hard-and-fast rule about scientific computing in Python is this:
+One important rule about scientific computing in Python is this:

 **Do not use your system Python installation!**